NVIDIA/spark-rapids/docs/contact-us.md

 # Contact Us

 ## Technical Support
-If you need any help or have questions on this product, please contact us :
+If you need any help or have questions on this product, please contact us:
 <a href="mailto:spark-rapids-support@nvidia.com">spark-rapids-support@nvidia.com</a>

 ## Issues and Discussions